DC Power Sources 271

 series

-An electrical route that may have multiple loads but has only one path.
-Series windings consist of a few turns of thick wire.
+An electrical route that has only one path on which current can flow.
+Field windings connected in series with the armature consist of a few turns of thick wire.

 series generator